Our verdict

 Who should NOT buy it

-If you're on a budget, stick with version 2 of the Nike React Infinity Run FK instead.
+If you're on a budget, we advise sticking with version 2 of the Nike React Infinity Run FK instead.
 There's not much difference going on, save for the looks and more padding.
 If you want a shoe from a different collection, the Nike Pegasus 38 is not only cheaper; it also performs similarly for $40 less.

-If you want a shoe that "springs to life" and will "baby your legs" altogether, the Nike Invincible Run comes highly recommended.
+If you want a shoe that is springy and pampering at the same time, we highly recommend the Nike Invincible Run.
 And if it's a lighter alternative you're after, the PUMA Velocity Nitro 2 won't be a letdown.

 Nike-React-Infinity-Run-3-lab-review